Test System Configuration Notes:

 |Preliminary Testing with SiSoft SANDRA 2020

 We began our testing with the latest version of SiSoftware's SANDRA 2020, the System ANalyzer, Diagnostic and Reporting Assistant.
 We ran four of the built-in sub-system tests that partially comprise the suite with the Core i9-9900KS (CPU Arithmetic, Multimedia, Cache and Memory, and Memory Bandwidth).
-All of the scores reported below were taken with the CPU running at its default settings, with 16GB of DDR4 RAM running at 3,200MHz, in dual-channel mode, on the MSI MEG X570 Godlike motherboard.
+All of the scores reported below were taken with the CPU running at its default settings, with 32GB of DDR4 RAM running at 2,933MHz, in quad-channel mode, on the Gigabyte X299 Aorus Gaming motherboard.

 Synthetic CPU Testing